desultory/ugrd/docs/dev_manual.md

 `imports` entries have a key which is the name of the hook to import into, and a value which is a dict of module names and lists of functions to import.

-## Import order

-Imports can be ordered using the `import_order` dict.

-The key name defined in `before` will be run before values in the `after` list (value) by name.

-Likewise, keys in the `after` list will be run after the key in the `before` value.

-> `after` targets are moved before the key when creating the hook order, not literally after.

-### Import types

-There are two primary categories for imports, `build` and `init`.
-Build imports are used to mutate the config and build the base structure of the initramfs, while init imports are used to generate the init scripts.

-`config_processing` imports are used to automatically process config values when they are modified at runtime.

-The `pack` import is primarily used for packing the CPIO archive.

-The `checks` import is used for static checks, such as ensuring required files are included in the CPIO and have reasonable contents.

-The `test` import is used for testing the initramfs, and is mostly used by the `test` module for QEMU wrapping.

-### Importing functions

-Functions are imported from modules by specifying the hook they are to be added to in the `imports` dict, with the module name as the key and a list of functions to import as the value.

-For example, the `generate_fstab` function is added to the `build_tasks` book from the `ugrd.fs.mounts` module with:
+For example, to import function `get_foo` into runlevel `bar` from module `baz`:

 ```
-[imports.build_tasks]
-"ugrd.fs.mounts" = [ "generate_fstab" ]
+[imports.bar]
+"baz" = ["get_foo"]
 ```

+### Import hooks (types)

+There are two primary categories for imports, `build` and `init`.

+`build` imports are used to mutate the config and build the base structure of the initramfs.

+`init` imports are used to generate the init scripts.

+For config which requires special validation or handling, `config_processing` hooks can be made to process parameters as soon as they are set.

+The `pack`, `checks`, and `test` hooks should be self explanatory and are explained below.

-## Build imports
+#### Build imports

 Build imports are used to mutate config and build the base structure of the initramfs.

-### build_enum
+The following hooks are used internally and are defined in `InitramfsGenerator.build_tasks`:

-`build_enum` is used for system enumeration, such as finding the root device, loaded kernel mods, etc.
+* `build_enum` - Used for system enumeration, such as finding the root device, loaded kernel mods, etc.

-### build_pre

-`build_pre` contains build tasks which are run at the very start of the build, such as build directory cleaning and additional config processing based on enumerated info.
+* `build_pre` - For build tasks run at the very start of the build, such as directory cleaning and possibly late enumeration/config processing.

-### build_tasks

-`build_tasks` are functions which will be executed after `build_pre`, which make up the majority of the build process.
+* `build_tasks` - Functions which will be executed after `build_pre`, which make up the majority of the build process.

-### build_late

-`build_late` are finalizing build functions, immediately before files are deployed

-### build_deploy

-`build_deploy` is mostly for builtin functions and is where components are actually copied into the build directory.
+* `build_deploy` Where components are actually copied/created in the build directory.

-### build_final

-`build_final` is the last build hook, where finalizing tasks take place.
+* `build_final` The last  default build hook, where finalizing tasks such as image metadata regeneration take place.

 ## Init imports

 By default, the following init hooks are available:

 * `init_pre` - Where the base initramfs environment is set up; basic mounts are initialized and the kernel cmdline is read.
 * `init_debug` - Where a shell is started if `start_shell` is enabled in the debug module.
 * `init_main` - Most important initramfs activities should take place here.